stephlj/slopey/README.md

 translocation_frame_guesses: [x1,x2,x3]
 ```
 has reasonable values for x1, x2, x3, etc.

+Once slopey is running successfully, it will print out accept proportions for each trace.
+Optimally they should be ~0.2.

+Cropping: Crop traces as little as possible.
+The more information slopey has about each flat bit's (noisy) distribution of intensity values, the better it will find the intervening slopey bits.
+This is somewhat in contrast to the discrete-time HMM based on pyhsmm (see [Traces](https://github.com/stephlj/Traces) and [pyhsmm](https://github.com/mattjj/pyhsmm)), where long noisy flat bits are likely to be assigned multiple states.

 ## long-term possible todos
 - [ ] learn the noise parameters